uxlfoundation/oneDNN/doc/graph/fusion_patterns/sdpa.md

 oneDNN supports the floating-point SDPA pattern with data types f32, bf16, and f16.
-You can specify the data type via the input and output logical tensors' data type fields for each operation. oneDNN does not support mixing different floating data types in a floating-point SDPA pattern.
+You can specify the data type via the input and output logical tensors' data type fields for each operation.

+oneDNN supports bf16 or f16 SDPA with f32 intermediate type, which means the Q/K/V tensors have bf16 or f16 data type while the output of the first MatMul, Scale, Mask, and the input of SoftMax are in f32 data type.

 oneDNN supports the quantized SDPA pattern with int8-f32 mixed precision, int8-bf16 mixed precision, and int8-f16 mixed precision data types.